 No white, cream, or ivory at weddings: It may seem like an antiquated rule, but weddings are attended by plenty of etiquette sticklers and I just don’t see the point of rocking the boat.
 No one has a wardrobe full of nothing but white, cream, and ivory.
 Just wear something else.

 Avoid loud patterns: There’s nothing wrong with a simple floral, some tasteful plaid, or a chic geometric, but garish patterns should be avoided.
-For instance, I’d feel comfortable wearing this or this to an event, but not this or this.
-Use your judgement and feel free to deploy patterns that you adore, but steer clear of truly loud, attention-grabbing ones.
+For instance, I’d feel comfortable wearing this or this to an event, but not this.
+Use your judgement and feel free to wear patterns that you adore, but steer clear of truly loud, attention-grabbing ones.